guitarrapc/githubactions-lab/README.md

 > **Note**
 > Consider using Workflow Concurrency control instead of redundant control.

-Build redundant may trouble when you are runnning Private Repository, bacause there are build time limits.
-In other words, you don't need mind build comsume time when repo is Public..
+Creating PR emmits two events, `push` and `pull_request/synchronize`.
+This means duplicate build began and wastes build time.

-> Detail: Created `pull_request` then pushed emmit `push` and `pull_request/synchronize` event.
-This trigger duplicate build and waste build time.
+Redundant build may trouble when you are runnning Private Repository, bacause there are build time limits.
+In other words, you don't need mind build comsume time when repo is Public.

 **Avoid push on pull_request trigger on same repo**